What We Mean by True Fiduciary® Standards and Why It Matters

 While the details of each investment mechanism and life-planning strategy may not be abundantly clear to you, your advisor should be able to explain in simple terms what they aim to achieve.
 Just as importantly, he or she should be transparent regarding the costs passed through to you, the structural mechanisms employed to protect your assets, and the ways in which he or she takes a holistic approach to your life that simplifies your obligations and helps minimize your worries.

 For years, some financial advisors have argued that the application of the fiduciary standard would deprive them of the ability to make a living.
 Some have even asserted that such obligations would be harmful to clients.
-I’ve been in this business for decades, successfully serving high-net-worth individuals and families, and have found that those claims don’t survive any meaningful scrutiny.
+We’ve been in this business for decades, successfully serving high-net-worth individuals and families, and have found that those claims don’t survive any meaningful scrutiny.

 Often when we speak to prospective clients, they believe their brokers are fiduciaries.
 However, that is typically not the case, because at the big banks and brokerages, being a fiduciary would likely cannibalize their revenues.